jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

 ### 62 Request for examination order in New Zealand
 (1) A foreign country may request the Attorney-General to make an application for the issue of an examination order in New Zealand.
-(2) After a request is made, the Attorney-General may authorise the Commissioner to make an application under section 106 of the Criminal Proceeds (Recovery) Act 2009 if the Attorney-General is satisfied—
+(2) After a request is made, the Attorney-General may authorise the Commissioner to make an application under section 106 of the Criminal Proceeds (Recovery) Act 2009 for an examination order under section 107 of that Act if the Attorney-General is satisfied—
   (a) that the request relates to a criminal investigation that relates to—
     (i) tainted property (as defined in relation to Part 3); or (ii) property that belongs to a person who has unlawfully benefited from significant foreign criminal activity; or